cocopuff2u/MacOS_GOV_Scripts/README.md

 # 🍏 🇺🇸 Government Scripts for macOS  🇺🇸 🍏

 </div>

 A collection of scripts designed to enhance efficiency and security for macOS systems in government environments.
 Automate tasks, enforce security policies, and streamline management.
-For installation and usage details, check the [docs](https://github.com/cocopuff2u/MacOS_GOV_Scripts).
+For installation and usage details, Please refer to the [Wiki](https://github.com/cocopuff2u/MacOS_GOV_Scripts/wiki) or check the script folder for more details.
 Contributions and feedback are welcome!

 ## Scripts and Automation Tools